Colby offers a wide variety of benefits to eligible employees, including medical, vision, flexible spending, retirement, and paid time off.

 - When they experience a qualifying change in family status

 For new hires, or rehires, who start work on the first day of any month, benefits are effective immediately.
 For those whose start date is after the first of the month, benefits are effective on the first date of the following month.
-Employees must enroll in benefits within 30 days of their effective date.
+Employees must enroll in benefits within 30 days of their hire date.

 When you enroll in benefits, your elections remain in effect until the end of the calendar year and you cannot make any changes until the next open enrollment period, which is usually in November.
 Changes made during open enrollment become effective January 1.